 Board of Trustees (BOT) or Graduate College Tuition Waivers

-Board of Trustees (BOT) Waivers are allotted by the Graduate College and awarded to students by the individual graduate programs.
-The Graduate College will also separately award Graduate College Tuition Waivers to students with qualifying fellowships/traineeships.
-The OSFA does not determine recipients of waivers, but the waivers are paid via the OSFA.
-To be eligible for the tuition waiver to pay, a student must be enrolled in a degree seeking program and be registered for at least 12 or more hours during the fall and spring semesters (6 or more during summer) at the end of the add/drop period each term.
-The student must remain registered for 12 or more hours throughout the term.
-BOT waiver recipients must NOT have eligibility for a waiver from any other source (for example, an assistantship waiver) in order to remain eligible for the BOT waiver.
-Graduate College Tuition Waiver recipients may have another waiver source, but only one waiver can be paid.
+Board of Trustees (BOT) Waivers are awarded by the Graduate College and individual graduate programs.
+The OSFA disburses the waivers but does not determine recipients.
+A student must be enrolled in a degree-seeking program at least 12 or more hours during the fall and spring semesters (6 or more during summer) at the end of the add/drop period for the waiver to pay.
+BOT waiver recipients must NOT have eligibility for a waiver from any other source (for example, an assistantship waiver) in order to remain eligible.
 If a student receives a waiver, his/her loan eligibility may be affected.
-For more detailed information about Board of Trustees or Graduate College Tuition Waivers, please see the Graduate College website.
+For more information about Board of Trustees or Graduate College waivers, please see the Graduate College website.

 Child of Employee Tuition Waiver (CETW)